-What better way to signify that the shitty cold has gone for good than to watch thousands of Cherry Blossom trees spring to life in mid/late March with the skyline of America’s capitol in the background of your Instagram pictures.
+What better way to signify that the shitty cold has gone for good than to watch thousands of Cherry Blossom trees spring to life in mid/late March with the skyline of America’s capital in the background of your Instagram pictures.

 The ceremonial National Cherry Blossom Festival happens in early’ish April, usually near the peak of color.
 Visitors can walk the national mall and tidal basin to bask in the beauty of countless trees.